Dear Doctor, I’ve come here today

 For it’s guided me when along life’s way.

-And I’ll keep all that God’s given me
+I guess I’ll keep all that God’s given to me